 - Deliberate investment in creating an information culture that facilitates information use at every level, both vertically within the health system and horizontally, at the level of interface of the health system with the community, civil society, and the political administration.

 - Innovative and strategic change that builds on current investments in HIS governance, infrastructure, design and capacity, optimizes learning from local as well as global experience, and draws from the disciplines and theories of human-centered design and systems thinking.

 Four related work streams will be phased over the five-year period: data use, standardized HMIS, eHealth architecture, and HIS governance.
-The initiative leverages a amount of support from several of JSI projects being implemented in Ethiopia.
+The initiative leverages various support from several JSI projects being implemented in Ethiopia.
 Partners include: Regenstrief Institute, the University of Gondar, the Bill & Melinda Gates Foundation, and the Doris Duke Charitable Foundation.